devanmadlani/Event-management/README.md

 # App sturcture

-**Event Overview Component** - this component contains the list of all the uncoming events with the filteration functionality
+**Event Overview Component** - this component contains the list of all the upcoming events with the filteration functionality

 **Subscribed Event component** - Contains all the list all events that are subscribed by the users, uers can also unsubscribe to an event